FScociety/IllumiEngine/README.md

 # IllumiEngine

-A small 2D-Engine writen in Java 2D
+A small 2D-Engine writen in Java 2D.
-IMPORTANT: Written with Javas 2D classes like Swing and Graphics2D, so dont expect performance similiar to OpenGl
+IMPORTANT: Written with Javas 2D classes like Swing and Graphics2D, so dont expect performance similiar to OpenGl.

 It has some Base features like:
   - GameObjects